 The Town Clerk will work with the applicant to ensure appropriate town / zoning bylaws are followed.
 Once this is completed, the applicant will be given a signed, certified dba.

-Questions regarding business certificates can be directed to Trudy Reid at 978-468-5520 x1 or firstname.lastname@example.org
+Questions regarding business certificates can be directed to the Town Clerk at 978-468-5520 x1 or firstname.lastname@example.org